Upcoming RMN - 11 June 2026

-Join us for the first Records Management Network meeting of the year. focused on the practical realities of managing records and information in contemporary working environments.
+Join us for the first Records Management Network meeting of the year where we'll unpack the realities of managing records in today's complex working environments, and explore how strong recordkeeping supports public sector integrity.

 This is an online event.